adeep/bitwarden_reddit/emergency_kit.md

 * An export of the datastore of your TOTP app
 * All the 2FA recovery codes for ALL of your websites

 A backup is much more involved than an emergency kit.
 It's definitely not for a beginner, but I encourage everyone to eventually start making backups.
-[Here](https://www.reddit.com/r/Bitwarden/comments/1f995wl/making_bitwarden_backups_version_20/) is one I wrote recently.
+[Here](https://github.com/djasonpenney/bitwarden_reddit/blob/main/backups.md) is one I wrote recently.

 # How do I make an emergency kit?

+Put most simply, _write all this on a piece of paper_.
+What have I suggested so far?

+* Your Bitwarden server URL (https://vault.bitwarden.com versus https://vault.bitwarden.eu)
+* You Bitwarden login username
+* Your Bitwarden master password
+* Your Bitwarden 2FA "recovery code" -- note that this _does not_ replace the master password
+* The email address that Bitwarden sends notifications to
+* The password for that email address
+* The 2FA recovery code for that email address
+* The PIN for your FIDO2 hardware security token
+* The email address for your Ente Auth account
+* The password for your Ente Auth account
+* The Ente Auth "recovery key"

+Write legibly!
+And preferably  make a second copy of this paper and have a trusted friend or associate store it offsite, in case of fire or other disaster.

+# Final thoughts

 Passwordbits has a [great article](https://passwordbits.com/password-manager-emergency-sheet/) on making and storing an emergency kit.
 It's not Bitwarden specific, but the article is completely relevant.